 The Golden Pass Route can be taken in both directions, but we departed from Montreux, so for convenience, I’ll follow the route West to East.

 This posh little town on the shores of Lake Geneva is easily overlooked because people flock to bigger Geneva.
 We spent 3 days in Montreux.
 Mainly to depart on the Golden Pass train but we discovered the town of Montreux has a lot more to offer.
 We walked along the shores of Lake Geneva, visited Chillon Castle and climbed to the top of Rochers de Naya.

 Golden Pass Railway

 In the morning, we set out to Montreux’s train station and the train was already waiting for us.
 We settled into our luxurious coupe, with big bright panoramic windows.
-I took a sneak peak in the front, where you can sit for an extra fee and get the view of the train conductor.
+I took a sneak peek in the front, where you can sit for an extra fee and get the view of the train conductor.
 As the actual train conductor sits above the first carriage, there is nothing obstructing your view!
 180 degrees view of the landscape around you!
 Wow.

 Montreux to Zweisimmen